When a sales strategy fails, companies look to find real reasons and how to address the required improvements.

 As we approach the end of the year, many companies are reviewing their performance year-to-date and planning.
 Sales strategies and budgets are under review for performance against targets and deliverables.
 With their focus now firmly on growth, often the responsibility to deliver growth sits square on the shoulders of the sales leader and their ability to execute sales strategies.

 Many of the CEOs and sales leaders we are working with are experiencing market conditions that are challenging, some complex, and others highly competitive.
 They are working in a business landscape that is changing at a frightening speed.
 The luxury of time is being taken away from them as their strategies are taking more time and effort to develop than in recent years.
-Their companies are operating ‘thin’ with financial pressures and their sales teams must deliver the top-line revenue with fewer resources.
+Their companies are operating ‘thin’ with financial pressures, and their sales teams must deliver top-line revenue with fewer resources.

 Sales strategy execution has never been as high on the agenda of companies as it is today.
 The market has demanded that execution has become a very thin line between achievement and failure.
-For some companies, they may be looking to leverage off a good year in 2012 and continue to drive their strategy.
+Some companies, they may be looking to leverage off a good year in 2012 and continue to drive their strategy.
 Others will be analyzing why results are not being delivered and why strategies are seemingly failing.

 For sales organisations, the typical scrutiny applied to underperformance is people investing an inordinate amount of time in examining their financial performance and the difference between their stated goals and actual results.
 They are examining existing customer bases and looking for where they can extract some easy wins to resolve their problems.

-If the company is underperforming the financial performance scrutiny is not going to resolve their issues and nor are quick wins going to resolve past mistakes.
+If the company is underperforming, the financial performance scrutiny is not going to resolve their issues and nor are quick wins going to resolve past mistakes.
 The financial performance is often the end result of failed strategy execution and not sales performance as often thought.
-Whether your strategy was as simple as lets repeat last year with just a 5% increase in sales or complex with taking new products and entering new markets.
+Whether your strategy was as simple as let’s repeat last year with just a 5% increase in sales or complex with taking new products and entering new markets.

 If your company is not hitting its targets, then the execution of your strategy using traditional methods of sales management and sales performance has failed you.
 To continue further believing things will change applying the same methodologies would be imprudent.